Sanjib-Karan/EV-Vehicle-Demand-Prediction/README.md

 # EV-Vehicle-Demand-Prediction
-This project focuses on forecasting the future adoption of Electric Vehicles (EVs) using historical registration and usage data.
-With the rapid growth of EVs, understanding future demand is crucial for planning infrastructure such as charging stations and supporting sustainable transportation initiatives.
+This project focuses on predicting future demand for electric vehicles (EVs) using historical registration data and regional information.
+Accurate forecasting is essential for effective infrastructure planning, such as installing charging stations and managing grid capacity for sustainable growth.

-**The workflow includes:**
+**Key Features:**

-**Data Preprocessing**: Cleaning missing values, converting dates, and handling outliers using IQR-based capping.
+**Data Preprocessing**: Cleaned missing values, standardized date formats, and converted numeric columns.

-**Feature Engineering**: Extracting time-based features and encoding categorical variables like County, State, and Vehicle Primary Use.
+**Outlier Handling**: Applied IQR-based capping to maintain data quality without removing useful records.

-**Model Development**: Implemented a Random Forest Regressor optimized with RandomizedSearchCV for accurate predictions.
+**Feature Engineering**: Extracted time-based trends and preserved categorical attributes like state and county.

-**Evaluation**: Assessed model performance using MAE, MSE, and R² Score for robust validation.
+**Modeling**: Implemented a Random Forest Regressor with hyperparameter tuning using **__RandomizedSearchCV**__.

-This project demonstrates the complete pipeline from raw data to a predictive model, offering insights into EV growth trends to assist in future planning and decision-making.
+**Evaluation**: Measured performance using MAE, MSE, and R² for comprehensive assessment.